DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

-Then, we will need to share the `defaultFilterValue` property value of the `ToolbarFilter` plugin.
-We can do that using an extra getter.
-Let's name it `toolbarFilterValue`.
-Moreover, now the `ToolbarFilter` plugin depends on the
+Then, we should share the `defaultFilterValue` between the `ToolbarFilter` and `ToolbarFilterState` plugins.
+This involves an extra getter called `toolbarFilterValue`.
+In addition, the `ToolbarFilter` now depends on the `ToolbarFilterState`, and we should modify these plugins accordingly.
-`ToolbarFilterState` plugin.
-Modify our plugins accordingly:

 *file toolbar-filter-state.js:*
 ```jsx